 These little furry friends like to feed on meals that are related to what they would feast in the wild.
 To be precise, meat.
 So, ensure your pug eats lots of natural food and get enough meat in her meals as well.

-Also, shy away from Pug meals that have a high concentration of beans, soybeans, or peas as they tend to cause excessive farting.
+Also, keep off from Pug meals that have a high concentration of beans, soybeans, or peas as they tend to cause excessive farting.

 To get a better understanding of the right and healthy meals to feed your pugs I recommend you check out with your vet.
 They got a better understanding of your pug’s health and will definitely recommend the best healthy food to help you with the flatulence.

 Another better way to control pug’s irritating farts is to stop feeding them table scraps and human meals.
 If you must feed your pug human food then you better know which meals work best for them.

 Pugs just like other dogs have a different digestive system from humans thus avoid food that has excess sugar or fats.

 I also recommend avoiding giving your pug foods that are spicy, spoiled, additives foods, and milk and dairy products.